 Selections Description Active Metals [button] Displays a list of active metals.
-See Active Metals for Chemisorp - tion Analyzers on page 3 - 12 .
+See Active Metals for Chemisorp - tion Analyzers on page 3 - 13.
 Add Log Entry [button] Use to enter information that will display in the sample log report that cannot be recorded automatically through the application.
 Click the button again to enter multiple log entries.
-Bar Code [text box] Use to enter additional information about the sample, such as a sample lot number, sample ID, etc. Comments [text box] Enter comments about the sample or analysis.
-Comments display in the report header.
-Mass [group box] If mass = 1, the reported surface area equals the total surface area but it is always shown as m^2/g .
+Bar Code [text box] Use to enter additional information about the sample, such as a sample lot number, sample ID, etc. Comments [text box] Enter comments to display in the report header about the sample or analysis.
+Mass [group box] If mass = 1, the reported surface area equals the total surface area but it is always shown as m2/g.
 If an accurate mass is entered, the reported surface area is normalized per gram of sample.
 Choose whether to enter mass manually or have the system automatically calculate mass.
 Enter a value for sample mass.
 Mass can be changed any time before, during, or after analysis.
 Enter.
 Enables the Sample mass field.
 Enter a value for the sample mass.